espocrm/documentation/docs/administration/config-params.md

 * passwordStrengthLetterCount – how much letter required for passwords;
 * passwordStrengthNumberCount – how much numbers required for passwords;
 * passwordStrengthBothCases – `false` – password must contain letters of both upper and lower case;
+* passwordRecoveryRequestLifetime – `3 hours` – how long a password recovery link is valid;

 ### Auth